Trust AC

 Photos that help

-Indoor unit labels, outdoor unit labels, controller errors, access route, and visible installation condition.
+Indoor unit labels, outdoor unit labels, controller errors, access path, and visible installation condition.

 Manual checks